-Section Contents Title Page Title of case, date, student name, student number.
-Table of Major sections of paper, exhibits/appendices with titles Contents Wajor sections or paper, exhibits/appendices with titles Introduction and Problem/Issue Identification State the main issues of the case omitting descriptive details.
+Section Contents Title Page Title of case, date, student name, student number, and Core number.
+Table of Major sections of paper, exhibits/appendices with titles Contents wajor sections of paper, exhibits/appendices with titles Introduction and Problem/Issue Identification State the main issues of the case omitting descriptive details.
 This may take the form of a problem statement but it may be a statement of a marketing opportunity to which the firm may be able to react.
-Distinguish between the Identification issues as seen by the "actors" in the case and additional issues perceived by you.
+Distinguish between the issues as seen by the "actors" in the case and additional issues perceived by

+Section Contents you.
 This section gives the case report focus.
 All following sections should then be analyzed in terms of what it means to the problem at hand.
-Describe the company's current target market and marketing mix (Four P's).
+Marketing Audit Describe the company's current target market and marketing mix (Four P's).
 The audit is a statement of case facts requiring relatively little interpretation by the group.
 You may have to make some assumptions to complete gaps when information is not explicit.
 For instance, the exact pricing strategy may not be explicitly stated but the pricing strategy can be inferred from information presented in the case.
 This is the current marketing strategy.
 This is the logical starting point since the primary purpose of your analysis is to produce a superior marketing strategy for the company.
-This is a listing of the company's key strengths and weaknesses.
+Internal Analysis This is a listing of the company's key strengths and weaknesses.
 They are internal to a firm and directly controllable by management.
 Each strength or weakness should consist of a statement of the company characteristics taken straight from the case and then the implication of the case fact.
 This answers the question - "So what?" - and gives the characteristic meaning in terms of the firm or the problem.
-Describe the company's current target market and marketing mix (Four P's).
-The audit is a statement of case facts requiring relatively little interpretation by the group.
-You may have to make some assumptions to complete gaps when information is not explicit.
-For instance, the exact pricing strategy may not be explicitly stated but the pricing strategy can be inferred from information presented in the case.
-This is the current marketing strategy.
-This is the logical starting point since the primary purpose of your analysis is to produce a superior marketing strategy for the company.
-This is a listing of the company's key strengths and weaknesses.
-They are internal to a firm and directly controllable by management.
-Each strength or weakness should consist of a statement of the company characteristics taken straight from the case and then the implication of the case fact.
-This answers the question - "So what?" - and gives the characteristic meaning in terms of The audit is a statement of case facts requiring relatively little interpretation by the group.
-You may have to make some assumptions to complete gaps when information is not explicit.
-For instance, the exact pricing strategy may not be explicitly stated but the pricing strategy can be inferred from information presented in the case.
-This is the current marketing strategy.
-This is the logical starting point since the primary purpose of your analysis is to produce a superior marketing strategy for the company.
-This is a listing of the company's key strengths and weaknesses.
-They are internal to a firm and directly controllable by management.
-Each strength or weakness should consist of a statement of the company characteristics taken straight from the case and then the implication of the case fact.
-This answers the question - "So what?" - and gives the characteristic meaning in terms of the primary purpose of your analysis is to produce a superior marketing strategy for the company.
-This is a listing of the company's key strengths and weaknesses.
-They are internal to a firm and directly controllable by management.
-Each strength or weakness should consist of a statement of the company characteristics taken straight from the case and then the implication of the case fact.
-This answers the question - "So what?" - and gives the characteristic meaning in terms of internal to a firm and directly controllable by management.
-Each strength or weakness should consist of a statement of the company characteristics taken straight from the case and then the implication of the case fact.
-This answers the question - "So what?" - and gives the characteristic meaning in terms of Use one sub-heading for "Strengths" and one for "Weaknesses."
+Use one sub-heading for "Strengths" and one for "Weaknesses."
 You may also find that several characteristics can be grouped.
 For instance you might want to suggest that a firm is innovative because: 1) it launches one new product per year; 2) it invests in new technology to streamline operations; and 3) invests heavily in research and development.
 These are not three separate strengths but three aspects of one strength.
 Be sure to conclude this section with a summary statement (with justification) telling the reader if you see the company as strong or weak.
-This is a listing of the key opportunities and threats in the environment.
+External Analysis This is a listing of the key opportunities and threats in the environment.
 They are external to a firm and are not completely controllable.
 They may be trends to be embraced or exploited but they may also be trends which could hurt the company or its products/services.
 Use the same format here as you used for the Internal Analysis.
 Remember to both identify the opportunity or threat and then the implication of this fact for the firm or problem.
 Be sure to conclude this section with a summary statement (with justification) telling the reader if you see the environment as more threatening or filled with opportunity.
 NOTE: If you find yourself writing, "The company has the opportunity to", you have identified an alternative not an opportunity.
 If the company can control the characteristic, it is not part of the external environment.
-The correct number of alternatives might be suggested by the case.
+Alternative Strategies The correct number of alternatives might be suggested by the case.
 For instance, should a certain product be launched?
 Other cases are more openended and you could generate a near infinite list of alternatives.
-As a general al w p ar se B ju T T b c c y o p B jutt N c T
+As a general